sosandroid/docker-bitwarden_rs-caddy-synology/readme.md

-# Docker Bitwarden_RS proxified for Synology NAS
+# Docker Vaultwarden proxified for Synology NAS

-A docker-compose ready package to run [Bitwarden_RS](https://github.com/dani-garcia/bitwarden_rs) proxified with [Caddy server](https://github.com/caddyserver/caddy-docker).
-This setup provides a Bitwarden_RS server with support of websocket notifications.
+A docker-compose ready package to run [Vaultwarden](https://github.com/dani-garcia/vaultwarden) proxified with [Caddy server](https://github.com/caddyserver/caddy-docker).
+This setup provides a Vaultwarden server with support of websocket notifications.

 The goal is to keep the Synology NAS system untouched to be upgrade-proof.
 This is the reason why caddy server is used to enable the websocket notifications.
 Synology do not allow advanced setting of their Nginx reverse proxy and ports 80/443 are not free.
 We will use the embedded reverse proxy and forward the request on some other ports.
-This is the reason why Bitwarden_rs server is not set to use SSL because behind 2 proxies.
+This is the reason why Vaultwarden server is not set to use SSL because behind 2 proxies.

 Despite this has been made to run on Synology NAS, this should run on other systems with / without minor adaptations.